 A vehicle's alternator is part of its automotive charging system, along with the battery and the voltage regulator.
 The alternator and battery work together to generate power for the electrical components of your vehicle, such as your car's air conditioning system and headlights.
-These components are very important to keep running, so you can have a comfortable drive on the roads of Courtenay.
+These components are very important to keep running, so you can have a comfortable drive.
 The alternator gets its name from the alternating current (AC) it produces.

 The alternator can be found near the front of the engine and is driven by the crankshaft, which converts the vehicle's pistons' up-and-down movement into circular movement.
 Most alternators are bolted to a specific part of a vehicle's engine in order to achieve this.
 The electric current that is generated from the alternator is passed onto the vehicle's battery, providing the energy or voltage needed to run the vehicle's electric systems.